 Keystone’s Upper School is composed of grades nine through twelve, with an average of 130 students total.
 During this time, students continue to find their interests and develop strong leadership skills.
 100% of Keystone graduates are admitted to four-year colleges, including of the most competitive in the country, and the graduating classes are generally offered $4-6 million in merit scholarships.
 Graduating seniors usually earn 12-30 hours of college credit through the AP program.

-Keystone’s college counseling program is designed to help students and their families identify and obtain admission to suitable colleges.
+Keystone’s College Counseling Program is designed to prepare students to identify, apply, and matriculate at a college or university that is a good fit for their educational journey.
 Aspects of this program include informational meetings with students and families beginning in Middle School, management of the school’s part of the applications process, informing students about appropriate standardized tests, gathering of information about need and merit-based scholarships, and one-to-one counseling of juniors and seniors and their parents.
-More than 60 colleges and universities from around the United States and from Europe visit our campus annually to meet with our students.
+More than 80 colleges and universities from around the United States and from Europe visit our campus annually to meet with our students.